-State law requires that the objective of return on investments be subordinate to the objectives of safety and liquidity.
-Mesa Water's investment portfolio shall be designed with the objective of attaining a rate of return throughout budgetary and economic cycles, taking into account Mesa Water's investment risk constraints and the cash flow characteristics and requirements of Mesa Water's funds and of the portfolio.
+State of California (State) law requires that the objective of return on investments be subordinate to the objectives of safety and liquidity.
+Mesa Water's Investment Portfolio shall be designed with the objective of attaining a rate of return throughout budgetary and economic cycles, taking into account Mesa Water's investment risk constraints and the cash flow characteristics and requirements of Mesa Water's funds and of the portfolio.

-Whenever possible, consistent with risk limitations and prudent investment principles, Mesa Water shall make an effort to achieve returns at the market average rate of return, defined, for the purpose of this SIP, as the average rate of return on three-month US Treasury Bills or other benchmarks, as appropriate, depending on the make-up of the portfolio.
+Whenever possible, consistent with risk limitations and prudent investment principles, Mesa Water shall make an effort to achieve returns at the market average rate of return, defined, for the purpose of this SIP, as the average rate of return on three-month United States Treasury Bills or other benchmarks, as appropriate, depending on the make-up of the portfolio.